tensorflow/tensorboard/DEVELOPMENT.md

 bazel run //tensorboard -- --logdir /path/to/logs
 ```

-To generate filler data for a plugin, run its demo script.
+To generate fake data for a plugin, run its demo script.
 For instance, this command generates fake scalar data in `/tmp/scalars_demo`:

 ```sh
 bazel run //tensorboard/plugins/scalar:scalars_demo